OfficeDev/office-js-docs-pr/docs/outlook/use-sso-in-event-based-activation.md

 A second approach is to add a custom response header named `MS-OfficeAddins-Allowed-Origin`.
 The value of the header must be the origin of the JavaScript file.

-For example, if the JavaScript file is located at `https://addin.contoso.com:8000/main/js/autorun.js`, then add the following response header:
+For example, if the JavaScript file is located at `https://addin.contoso.com:8000/main/js/autorun.js`, then add the following response header.
 `MS-OfficeAddins-Allowed-Origin : https://addin.contoso.com:8000`

 You'll need to refer to your specific web server documentation for how to add the custom response header.